-Figure 4 Database model of horse-riding database
+Figure 4 Database model of horse riding database

-Scripts for creating and populating the database can be found here:
+Scripts for creating and populating the database can be found here: \\DB-SRV-1\StudentCourseMaterial\IS4 spring 2006\DB2-XML\Horse riding

-• \\DB-SRV-1\StudKursInfo\IS4 vt2005\DB2-XML\Horse-riding

-Simply run the two scripts (first the riding.tables.script and then the riding.insert.script) from the DB2 Command Center!
+Simply run the two scripts (first the riding.tables.script and then the riding.insert.script) in the DB2 Command Editor!
 Pay attention to the statement termination character!